-Recurring services (e.g., monthly internet access) must be delivered during the funding year.
+Recurring services (e.g., monthly internet access) must be delivered during the funding year and received by June 30, 2023.
 Non-recurring services (e.g., equipment installations) can generally be installed through September 30 following the close of the funding year.
 Delivery and installation can also sometimes start before the funding year.

 How long do I need to maintain documentation associated with the program?

 Program participants must maintain their records for at least 10 years after the latter of the last day of the applicable funding year, or the service delivery deadline.